Save Me the Waltz: Mental deterioration

 A month later, in October 1929, during an automobile trip to Paris along the mountainous roads of the Grande Corniche, Zelda seized the car's steering wheel and tried to kill herself, her husband, and their 9-year-old daughter Scottie by driving over a cliff.
-After this homicidal and suicidal incident, doctors diagnosed Zelda with schizophrenia.
-(Posthumous diagnoses posit bipolar disorder.)
+After this homicidal and suicidal incident, doctors diagnosed Zelda with schizophrenia and psychopathic tendencies.
 Dr. Oscar Forel wrote in his psychiatric diagnosis: "The more I saw Zelda, the more I thought at the time [that] she is neither [suffering from] a pure neurosis nor a real psychosis—I considered her a constitutional, emotionally unbalanced psychopath—she may improve, [but] never completely recover."
+At the nadir of her mental health struggles, she engaged in coprophagia, the compulsive consumption of feces.

+Writing and production

-The Phipps Clinic in Baltimore, Maryland.
-Zelda wrote the novel while staying at this institution, one of the most expensive facilities in the United States.
+The Phipps Clinic in Baltimore.
+Zelda wrote the novel while staying as a voluntary patient at this institution, one of the most expensive facilities in the United States.

-After these initial observations of psychopathic tendencies, Zelda received further care at expensive psychiatric institutions.
-Following the Fitzgeralds return from Europe and after another mental health episode, Zelda insisted—over her husband's financial objections—that she be admitted to the Phipps Clinic at Johns Hopkins Hospital in Baltimore.
-The Phipps Clinic admitted Zelda on February 12, 1932.
+After the initial observations of psychopathic tendencies, Zelda received further care at expensive psychiatric institutions.
+Following the Fitzgeralds' return from Europe and after another severe mental health episode, Zelda insisted—over her husband's financial objections—that she be admitted as a voluntary patient to the exclusive Phipps Clinic at Johns Hopkins Hospital in Baltimore.
+The Phipps Clinic granted admission to Zelda on February 12, 1932.
 Dr. Adolf Meyer, a schizophrenia expert, oversaw her care and psychiatric evaluations.
-As part of her recovery routine, she spent several hours writing each day.
+As part of her recovery routine, she spent several hours leisurely writing each day.

-Having begun writing a novel in January 1932 while in Montgomery, Alabama, Zelda finished the work in February during her voluntary stay at Phipps Clinic.
+Having begun writing a novel in January 1932 while at home in Montgomery, Alabama, Zelda finished the work in February during her voluntary stay at the luxurious Phipps Clinic.
 She wrote to Scott: "I am proud of my [unfinished] novel, but I can hardly restrain myself enough to get it written.
 You will like it—It is distinctly École Fitzgerald, though more ecstatic than yours—perhaps too much so."
-Zelda finished the novel on March 9 and sent the unaltered manuscript to editor Maxwell Perkins at Scribner's.
+In a rush of enthusiasm, Zelda hastily finished the novel on March 9, 1932, and she sent the unaltered manuscript to editor Maxwell Perkins at Scribner's.

-Surprised to receive an unannounced novel in the mail from Zelda, Perkins perused her original and unaltered manuscript.
+Surprised to receive a novel in the mail from Zelda without prior notice, Perkins perused her original and unaltered manuscript.
 Perkins discerned "a slightly deranged quality" in the prose that gave the impression that Zelda could not separate "fiction from reality."
-He deemed the novel's overall tone to be hopelessly "dated" and evocative of the bygone Jazz Age hedonism in Scott Fitzgerald's 1922 work, The Beautiful and Damned.
-Perkins hoped that her husband Scott, as a veteran novelist, might be able to improve the novel's overall quality with his guidance.
+Despite his long experience as an editor, Perkins found many of Zelda's sentences to be awkward in their construction, as she chose words for their sound rather than their meaning and favored numerous garish metaphors that drew attention to themselves instead of making effective comparisons.
+Underwhelmed by the work, Perkins deemed the manuscript's overall tone to be hopelessly "dated" and evocative of the bygone Jazz Age hedonism in Scott Fitzgerald's 1922 work, The Beautiful and Damned.
+Perkins hoped that her husband, Scott, as a thrice published novelist, might be able to improve the novel's overall quality with his guidance.